Lightning-AI/pytorch-lightning/docs/source/expertise_levels.rst

 ..
 Add callout items below this line

 .. customcalloutitem::
-   :description: Learn the two key ideas that enable you to build the majority of models.
+   :description: Learn the 9 concepts that enable you to build the majority of models.
    :header: Level 1
    :button_link: starter/introduction.html
    :card_style: text-container-small